 Related Post: How to avoid sibling jealousy with a new baby

 Doing this as a day activity gives us something to do inside, and helps me from feeling so overwhelmed at bedtime.
 It has lasted for 10 minutes when they hated baths, to this weeks all-time crazy over 2 hours of play and my 3.5 year old begging me to let him keep playing!
 They love adding bath paints, teapots, and these cool water color tablets.

 Mostly Bob the Builder vests around our house… Thrift stores after Halloween are perfect for grabbing awesome dress up stuff for CHEAP!
 We love this Melissa and Doug builder dress up set!

-A set like this on Amazon is a perfect wooden train starter set and interchangeable with all the major train tracks.
+This set on Amazon is a perfect small wooden train starter set and interchangeable with all the major train tracks.
 We add engines from Ebay too.

 This is a 15-30 minute activity for us.

 Sometimes my kids grab stuff from each other or scream about toys (which is so frustrating), so trains are a bit frustrating at this point unless one is sleeping.
 Once my middle child got old enough that she would break tracks and steal trains on purpose, I had to be more attentive with teaching how to share rather than “just trade her any toy”.